 - muscle aches and pain

 - sleep problems

 - memory and mood problems

 Other symptoms may also occur, such as constipation and headaches, which may vary in severity.

 Constipation and headache may be symptoms of mood disorders such as anxiety and depression.
-Research shows people with constipation have higher psychological distress than those without the condition.

 In some cases, constipation and headaches trigger a vicious cycle.
 You may be more stressed because of constipation, which in turn causes more stress-related headaches.